haukened/rr-dns/.github/instructions/solid.instructions.md

 # SOLID Principles in Go

-This guide describes how to apply the SOLID principles in the uDNS project using idiomatic Go.
+This guide describes how to apply the SOLID principles in the rr-dns project using idiomatic Go.
 It supports Copilot and developers in writing modular, clean, and testable code.

 ---